How to renew a registration

 - the last name of the person on the registration (or business name)

-- a credit or pinless debit card to pay the fee– the fee is on your renew notice and will display on your computer screen if you use online renewal
+- a credit or pinless debit card to pay the fee– the fee is on your renewal notice and will display on your computer screen if you use the online renewal

 When you renew online, you can download and print a temporary registration that is valid for 10 days after the day you renew.
 Only use the temporary registration if your registration is expired or about to expire while you wait for your new registration documents to arrive in the mail.

 No fee registrations

 If you are eligible for a 'no fee' registration, you will need to renew at an office.
 You will need to bring documentation to prove you are eligible for exempt status.

 - vehicles that are exempt registration fees - you must bring documentation that proves the vehicle is eligible for exempt status to a DMV office